 black vinyl vest literally disintegrated with age.

-The annoying thing is that I owned this great Shocktrooper suit but never had a helmet nor rifle to complete the look - something I finally addressed in 2009 when I got a completely new outfit.
+The annoying thing is I owned this great Shocktrooper suit but never had the helmet nor the rifle to complete the look.
+Fortunately I was finally able to address this in 2009 when I got a completely new outfit.

 Believe it or not I wore this costume to a Star Trek convention in 1993 and told everyone as a joke it was from the as yet unreleased Deep Space Nine third episode ... and everyone believe me!